appuio/docs/services/webserver/webserver.rst

     build-staging: ...

     build-preprod:
-        environment: preprod
+      environment: webserver-preprod
       stage: deploy-preprod
-        image: appuio/docs_runner_oc:1.3.3
+      image: appuio/gitlab-runner-oc:$OC_VERSION
       services:
         - docker:dind
       script:
         # login to the service account to get access to the internal registry
         - oc login $KUBE_URL --token=$KUBE_TOKEN
         - docker login -u serviceaccount -p `oc whoami -t` $OC_REGISTRY_URL
+        # build the docker image and tag it as stable
-            # pull the latest image from APPUiO, build a new one using it as cache and push APPUiO
+        # use the current latest image as a caching source
         - docker pull $OC_REGISTRY_IMAGE:latest
         - docker build --cache-from $OC_REGISTRY_IMAGE:latest -t $OC_REGISTRY_IMAGE:stable .
+        # push the image to the internal registry
         - docker push $OC_REGISTRY_IMAGE:stable
       only:
         - tags

 Deployment to prod
 ^^^^^^^^^^^^^^^^^^

 The final step in our pipeline is the deployment to production (aka "going live").
 As this is critical, the job should only be run after it has been manually triggered, which is why we introduce ``when: manual``.
-The deployment will then have to be triggered from the Gitlab interface.
+The deployment will then have to be triggered from the Gitlab UI.

 Another important difference is that this job doesn't actually build an image: it reuses the image that has been deployed to preprod and just adds the tag *live* to this image ``oc tag xyz:stable xyz:live``.
 This corresponds to best practice as another build could possibly result in a different version of the image.
 We always want preprod and prod environment to be based on exactly the same image.

 .. code-block:: yaml
     :caption: .gitlab-ci.yml
     :linenos:
-    :emphasize-lines: 20-22, 25
+    :emphasize-lines: 5, 21-

     stages:
       - build
       - deploy-staging
       - deploy-preprod
       - deploy-prod

     variables: ...
     test: ...